sidhuko/npm-toolkit/readme.md

 * Create a REST API to communicate between instances of npm-toolkit (with permissions system)
 * Unify the internal API
 * Write a parser for userdata.ntkrc
-* Add an optional "ntk" alias
+* Investigate usage of 'ntk' command and add as an optional alias
 * Write a parser for commands.json to generate interactive menu & Web interface